 Rob Chavez joined the faculty at the University of Oregon as an Assistant Professor of Psychology in 2017.
-He received a Bachelor of Science in Psychology from the University of New Mexico, a Ph.D. in Cognitive Neuroscience from Dartmouth College, and completed a post-doctoral fellowship at Ohio State University.
 He is interested in how our brains build representations of our sense of self and the social environment and how we use these representations to guide our behavior in the real world.
 He is also interested in predictive modeling and data science methods for digital social science.

 One of the most remarkable qualities of human kind is our ability to navigate our immensely complex social environments.
 Our brain has evolved the capacity to build a rich model of the self which in turn has become an essential tool that we use to understand our social situations and our place in society.
 I wish to understand how this concept of self is built and how it is represented and encoded in the distributed networks of the brain.
 I want to know how these distributed patterns of self change from individual to individual and how they differ across cultures.
 Through the use of various multimodal imaging methods and multivariate machine learning techniques, I hope to probe the depths of these various processes and uncover the structure that underlies their ultimate purpose and function.